alphagov/govuk-rfcs/rfc-045-consolidate-sidekiq-usage-into-shared-gem.md

 ## Problem

-The Publishing Platform team is currently working on adding request tracing to all apps that use the Publishing API in a asynchronous way via Sidekiq - [https://github.com/alphagov/collections-publisher/pull/194](https://github.com/alphagov/collections-publisher/pull/194)&nbsp;and&nbsp;[https://github.com/alphagov/whitehall/pull/2567](https://github.com/alphagov/whitehall/pull/2567).
+The Publishing Platform team is currently working on adding request tracing to all apps that use the Publishing API in an asynchronous way via Sidekiq - [https://github.com/alphagov/collections-publisher/pull/194](https://github.com/alphagov/collections-publisher/pull/194)&nbsp;and&nbsp;[https://github.com/alphagov/whitehall/pull/2567](https://github.com/alphagov/whitehall/pull/2567).
 This will need repeating across many apps.
 The implementation is sufficiently complex that a mass-change of all apps in the future is not unlikely.

 A previous shotgun surgery on apps with Sidekiq was the adding of sidekiq-statsd -&nbsp;[https://trello.com/c/z2aHqwS8/48-add-sidekiq-statsd-to-apps-that-use-sidekiq](https://trello.com/c/z2aHqwS8/48-add-sidekiq-statsd-to-apps-that-use-sidekiq)&nbsp;which needed ~10 PRs.